-Students who are granted a deferral are eligible to enter the program without reapplication in the year following the academic year for which they were initially admitted.
+Deferral requests must be received in writing by June 1 of the year of planned entry.
+Students who are granted a deferral may enter the program without reapplication in the year following the academic year for which they were initially admitted.
 Students who defer admission must confirm, in writing, their intent to matriculate by no later than February 1 of the year they will enter the program.